Things You'll Need

 Swordfish has a bolder, meatier flavor than white-fleshed fish.
 Bring out this rich flavor by cooking it like a beef steak.
 Pan-frying swordfish, especially with a grill pan, is the best indoor cooking method for this fish, according to "The Illustrated Cook's Book of Ingredients."
 Properly prepared swordfish will entice the taste buds while contributing to a healthy diet.
 Adding swordfish to your diet contributes a dose of heart-healthy omega-3 fatty acids from the fish, but pregnant women and children should avoid it because of the amounts of mercury in the fish.
-Add this to my Recipe Box.

 Heat the skillet over medium-high heat until the surface is hot.